 - 2 cups long-grain white rice

-- Add the sofrito and lightly fry for about one minute.
+- Add the sofrito and lightly fry for about 1 minute.

 - Add the sazón, salt, beans, and rice.
 Stir to combine the ingredients and coat the rice with color.

 - Cook on low for 30 minutes.
-Remove the lid, fluff the rice, and then cover again and let sit a few minutes before serving.
+Remove the lid, fluff the rice with a fork and put the lid back on.
+Let sit a few minutes before serving as a side dish.